 On May 31, 2005, the Company completed the acquisition of all of the outstanding capital stock of Go2Map Inc., a company incorporated in Cayman Islands, and all of the registered share capital of Tu Xing Tian Xia, a company incorporated in the PRC which was an affiliate of Go2Map Inc. (collectively "Go2Map") for \$9.3 million in cash, and an additional amount, not to exceed \$2.5 million, which will be paid over two years after the date of the closing of the acquisition, subject to the satisfaction and attainment of certain post closing operating and financial milestones of Go2Map.
-In 2006, \$520,000 was payable based upon the achievement of certain operating and financial milestones of Go2Map.
+In 2007 and 2006, \$545,000 and \$520,000 was payable based upon the achievement of certain operating and financial milestones of Go2Map, respectively.
 The other direct acquisition costs amounting to \$454,000 were paid during the year ended December 31, 2005.
 Go2Map is one of the leading online mapping service providers in China.
-The Company considers the acquisition of Go2Map to have been made in the ordinary course of its business.
-The purchase price was determined in arms' length negotiations between Sohu and Go2Map.
+The Company considers the acquisition of Go2Map.